jumeike/jumeike.github.io/content/authors/admin/_index.md

 **About me**

-I am a Computer Science PhD student at the University of Kansas in Lawrence (USA) advised by Prof. Mohammad Alian.
-In my work with the Architecture Research Group, I have explored the optimization of software architectural simulators to enable efficient computer design and reduce energy costs.
+I am a computer science PhD student at the University of Kansas advised by Prof. Mohammad Alian.
+In my research work, I have explored the optimization of software architectural simulators to enable efficient computer design and reduce energy costs.
 I am also working on “Device-less Networking” which investigates efficient CPU designs for improved I/O performance.

 **Research Interest**